HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Pricing and packaging

-Tenzo is generally sold as an enterprise product.
+Tenzo AI is generally sold as an enterprise product.
 Pricing is usually tied to volume and scope, not a simple list price.

 Common pricing drivers: